bsh-generator/bshg_validation_java/validation/README.md

 </dependency>
 ```

+#### Gradle

 ```groovy
 implementation 'com.bshg.validation:core:<version>'
 ```

 ### Quick Example

-in this example we will go to use the library to validate this Class:
+In this example, we will use the library to validate this Class:

 ```java
 import java.time.LocalDate;